Chromium99/Planterbox/README.md

 - 🏡 **Smart Gardening Insights** – Receive recommendations on how to improve your gardening skills.

 ## 📌 Why This Project?
-This application is a learning journey for me, as it involves new technologies and development practices.
-My goal is to create an intuitive tool that empowers plant enthusiasts to make informed decisions about their green companions, ensuring they thrive in any environment.
+This application is a learning journey for us, as it involves new technologies and development practices.
+Our goal is to create an intuitive tool that empowers plant enthusiasts to make informed decisions about their green companions, ensuring they thrive in any environment.

 ## 🔧 Features (Planned)
 ✅ AI-powered plant recognition